ay1011/deep-reinforcement-learning/p3_Collaboration_and _Competition/Report.md

 ```
 #### Batch normalisation
 Batch normalisation is again used for this project.
-This time 2 batchnorm layers  are applied to the first 2 layers of the Actor agent
+This time 2 batchnorm layers  are applied to the first 2 layers of the Actor module
-while only 1 batchnorm layer is applied to the first layer of the Critic Agent.
+while only 1 batchnorm layer is applied to the first layer of the Critic module.
-In my case, 2 batchnorm layers in the Critic Agent seem to slow down training.
+In my case, 2 batchnorm layers in the Critic module seem to slow down training.

 #### Leaky Relu

 ![](LeakyRelu.PNG)

-The Leaky Relu, which a small gradient in the negative range,
+The Leaky Relu, which has a small gradient in the negative range,
 is considered to be an improvement over the Relu.
 It solves the problem of the 'dying relu',
 where the values of the Relu is zero for all negative input values,
-allowing for higher learning rates.
+It allows for higher learning rates since the dying problem usually
-The dying problem usually occurs when the learning rate is too high.
+ occurs when the learning rate is too high.

 A ReLU neuron is “dead” if it’s stuck in the negative side and remains at 0.